 Not long ago I met someone who was utterly disdainful of the chocolate and peanut butter combination in these cookies and arrogantly suggested I never offer them up again.
 I decided this was just a form of snobbery because the same individual demonstrates pretentiousness in other areas – so to hell with it!
 I’m now going to assume that the inner child lurking somewhere within most of us will gorge itself silly on these delicious cookies.

-CHOCOLATE CHIP PEANUT BUTTER COOKIES (wheat and dairy-free)
+CHOCOLATE CHIP PEANUT BUTTER COOKIES

-Makes approx 24 cookies
+(Makes approx 24 cookies)

-I cup of chunky peanut butter
+I cup (240ml measure) of chunky peanut butter

 1 large egg